snawaz/snawaz.github.com/index.md

 I'll soon put some nice introduction here.

-As of now, I could just list the blogs I've written so far:
+As of now, I could just list the pages I've written so far:

 <ul class="posts">
   {% for post in site.posts %}